microsoft/fast/specs/anchored-region/anchored-region.md

 ### Risks and Challenges

-This component depends on getting accurate positioning data from the DOM outside of the component and it is possible for authors to break the relationship in advanced scenarios.
+This component depends on getting accurate positioning data about the DOM surrounding the component from the[Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) in order to place elements correctly and some configurations can interfere with that.

-Positioning may only be guaranteed if there are no other scrolling containers between the viewport and the anchor/anchored-region.
-Authors should avoid nested scrolling containers.

-Also, some css settings can interfere with the data returned by intersection observer and break the positioning functionality.
-For example an element with position="fixed" in the DOM hierarchy would be a no-no:
+For example, using css to set 'position:fixed' on an HTMLElement in the hierarchy between the viewport element and the anchor or anchored-region as in the example below is problematic.
+It effectively places those elements in a different coordinate system from the viewport, and as a result the values reported by [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) entries can't be used to make required calculations for positioning relative to the viewport (assuming collision events even generate as expected).

 ```
 <div id="viewport">
     <div style="{{position:fixed}}">